AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 docker logs -f edgeAgent
 ```

+Note that you may see an error in the edgeAgent logs about having an 'empty configuration'.
+That's fine, because we haven't set a configuration yet!  :-)

 CTRL-C to exit the logs when you are ready

 __**Congratulations -- you now have an IoT Edge device up and running and ready to use**__